-During the years (the maintenance period) following the years specified above, the per acre annual Assessment in the Southwest Zone shall not exceed \$10 per acre, and the per acre annual assessment in the Southeast and Central Zones shall not exceed \$12 per acre.
-Maintenance assessments in the NE Ridge zone shall not exceed \$8 per acre.
-Establishment of a maintenance program in the NE Delta zone will be determined at the end of the eradication program.
+During the years (the maintenance period) following the years specified above, the per acre annual Assessment in the Southwest Zone shall not exceed \$10 per acre, and the per acre annual

 Upon recommendation of the Arkansas Cotton Grower's Organization, Inc., the Plant Board may adjust the annual Assessments within the limits allowed by the referendum then in effect.
-In the

-NE Delta zone, annual assessments will be established by Plant Board action.
-Assessments for 2009, and possibly for additional years, will be set at \$14.00 per acre.
-Such Adjustments may be made at the time and in the manner determined by the Plant Board to be in the best interest of the Boll Weevil Eradication Program.
+In the NE Delta zone, annual assessments will be established by Plant Board action.
+Assessments for 2013 will be set at \$8.00 per acre.
+Such adjustments may be made at the time and in the manner determined by the Plant Board to be in the best interest of the Boll Weevil Eradication Program.
 In making such adjustments, the Plant Board may consider facts and information it determines to be relevant, including, but not limited to, climate and environmental conditions, finances and the overall state of the cotton industry.

 - 5. Collection of Assessments.
 Assessments shall be payable by the Cotton Grower in one (1) installment, as provided below: - (a) The payment shall be paid by the payment date established by the appropriate invoice.
 The payment shall be an amount equal to the Cotton Grower's Cotton Acreage multiplied by the per acre assessment fee or such amount as is established by the appropriate invoice.
-Cotton Growers in the Southwest, Southeast, Central, and NE Ridge zones shall make such payments payable to the "Arkansas Boll Weevil Eradication Foundation" and cotton growers in the NE Delta zone shall make payments to "Arkansas State Plant Board" and deliver the payment to the Plant Board, or its designated agent, no later than the payment date established by the invoice, of each year in which such Assessments are payable.
+All Cotton Growers shall make such payments payable to "Arkansas State Plant Board" and deliver the payment to the Plant Board, or its designated agent, no later than the payment date established by the invoice, of each year in which such Assessments are payable.
 Cotton Growers who fail to make the payment by the payment date established by the invoice, shall be subject to a penalty of up to Three Dollars (\$3.00) per acre for unpaid acreage, based on planted cotton acreage. - (b) An Assessment will be paid by one person.
 That person, the producer (the person responsible for planning, managing and/or performing the cultural practices associated with producing the crop), or their respective attorney-in-fact, shall execute the applicable reports prescribed by these rules.
-All billing information must be provided, by producers to Cotton Growers Organization employees who will be collecting assessment invoicing information.
-The information will be recorded by the Cotton Growers Organization employee on a form developed specifically for this purpose.
+All billing information must be provided, by producers, to County FSA offices as the producers certified planted acreage report by July 15 of the current crop year.
 The producer is responsible for insuring that information delivered to the Plant Board is correct.
 The Producer is held ultimately responsible for payment of the assessment and will be subject to appropriate penalties and late fees if assessments are not received.
 Grower's Compliance Certificates, described below, shall not be issued until the entire Assessment, and any applicable penalty, is paid as required. - (c) In the event a Cotton Grower fails to pay Assessments and/or penalties as required under these rules, pursuant to Ark.
-Code Ann. § 2-16-617(c) and (d)(2), the Plant Board may file a lien with the appropriate county office and the Arkansas Secretary of State on the cotton, subject to such assessments, and on the Cotton Grower's subsequent cotton crops until all such amounts are paid in full.
+Code Ann. § 2-16-617(c) and (d) (2), the Plant Board may file a lien with the appropriate county office and the Arkansas Secretary of State on the cotton, subject to such assessments and penalties, and on the Cotton Grower's subsequent cotton crops until all such amounts are paid in full.